Vyral/kodi-riddle/_posts/2020-02-10-interest-rates-vs--apr.md

 In summary: The main difference between the two is that an interest rate calculates the monthly payments for your loan, whereas the APR calculates the total cost of your loan.&nbsp;

-If you have any questions about this topic or want to get connected with our lender, feel free to give us a call or send an email any time.
+If you have any questions about this topic or want to get connected with our lender, feel free to give us a call or send an email.
 We’re always here to help.